-The President ensures that College processes and decisions are in accordance with district-, stateand federal-level policies.
-The President reinforces the Mission Statement as the driving force behind governance decisions and institutional directions.
+The President ensures that College processes and decisions are in accordance with district-level, state-level and federal-level policies.
+The President reinforces the mission statement as the driving force behind governance decisions and institutional directions.
 To that end, the President ensures that resources are effectively managed and allocated toward programs, services, and operations aimed at achieving the mission.